aionnetwork/aion-docs/aion-node/networks/mastery_testnet/_index.en.md

 ## Migrating from Conquest to Mastery

+This section is only relevant if you are currently on Aion `v0.2.8`.

 Migrating from Conquest to Mastery requires resetting the database.
 If you want to maintain your data on the Conquest testnet, please **backup your database folder.**

 Before the migration, you should also backup the `keystore` and `config` folders from the aion kernel for the Conquest network.